 Minimizes Urinary Tract Infections

-This metric is a measure of the percentage of long-term stay patients who sustained a urinary tract infection.
-UTI's may be an indication of a facility with worst hygiene practices.
-However, this metric may be misleading for certain nursing homes due to varying reporting standards for urinary tract infections.
+This figure measures the percent of long-term residents that sustained a urinary tract infection.
+UTI's may be an indication of poor nursing care.
+However, this datapoint can also be skewed for certain facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication